Content Note: Serious discussion of end-of-the-world and what to do given limited info. Scrupulosity triggers, etc.

 Epistemic Status: The first half of this post is summarizing my own views.
 I think I phrase each sentence about as strongly as I feel it.
 (When I include a caveat, please take the caveat seriously)

-Much of this blogpost is summarizing opinions of Andrew Critch, who said them confidently.
+Much of this blogpost is summarizing opinions of Andrew Critch, founder of the Berkeley Existential Risk Initiative, who said them confidently.
 Some of them I feel comfortable defending explicitly, others I think are important to think seriously about but don’t necessarily endorse myself.

 Critch is pretty busy these days and probably won’t have time to clarify things, so I’m trying to err on the side of presenting his opinions cautiously.